-Finding 2006-01: Reconciliation of general ledger accounts to subsidiary detail is a key control to ensure accounting errors are identified on a timely basis.
-We noted reconciliations were not provided for billed and unbilled receivables and interfund balance sheet accounts, and that prepaid balances and allowance for doubtful accounts were not analyzed and adjusted at year end; similar to what was reported in prior financial statement audits.
-In addition, the cash reconciliation was not prepared accurately.
+Finding: Reconciliation of general ledger accounts to subsidiary detail is a key control to ensure accounting errors are identified on a timely basis.
+We noted reconciliations were not provided for interfund balance sheet accounts, and that allowance for doubtful accounts were not analyzed and adjusted at year end; similar to what was reported in prior financial statement audits.
 While the Finance Department has made efforts to resolve this finding, certain general ledger account balances were incorrectly recorded and considerable time and effort was required to analyze financial statement amounts at year end.